ihustle-hard/apt-easy-install-graphics-music.studios-servers.radio-databases/README.md

 ### If you are not the root user.
 Use ** sudo ** before ** apt-get  **

-### Refer to python-packages.apps file for further information
+### Refer to python-packages.apps file for further information.

+### Refer to KDE.Installs. file for further information.